sciensoft/hateoas/README.md

 }
 ```

 Here is how your controller looks like, no additional injection or attribute decoration is required.
 Please check our [Sample Project](./samples/Sciensoft.Hateoas.WebSample) out!
-There, you can also find how to configure our library if you have registered MVC to your application with a MvcServiceCollectionExtensions-method other than `services.AddMvc()`.
+There, you can also find examples of how to configure our library if you have registered MVC to your application with a MvcServiceCollectionExtensions-method other than `services.AddMvc()`.

 ```csharp
 [Route("api/books")]